 Skip to main content

-With default configuration about database tiers, Netdata should need about 16KiB per unique metric collected, independently of the data collection frequency.
+Using the default Database Tier configuration, Netdata needs about 16KiB per unique metric collected, independently of the data collection frequency.

-With default settings, Netdata should run with 100MB to 200MB of RAM, depending on the number of metrics being collected.
+Netdata by default should need 100MB to 200MB of RAM, depending on the number of metrics being collected.

-This number can be lowered by limiting the number of database tier or switching database modes.
-For more information, check Disk Requirements and Retention.
+This number can be lowered by limiting the number of Database Tiers or switching Database modes.
+For more information, check the Database section of our documentation.

 DescriptionScopeRAM RequiredNotes

-These numbers vary depending on name length, the number of dimensions per instance and per context, the number and length of the labels added, the number of machine learning models maintained and similar parameters.
+These numbers vary depending on metric name length, the average number of dimensions per instance and per context, the number and length of the labels added, the number of database tiers configured, the number of Machine Learning models maintained per metric and similar parameters.
 For most use cases, they represent the worst case scenario, so you may find out Netdata actually needs less than that.

 Example

-A Netdata Parents cluster (2 nodes) has 1 million currently collected metrics from 500 nodes, and 10 million archived metrics from 5000 nodes:
+A Netdata cluster (two Parents) has one million currently collected metrics from 500 nodes, and 10 million archived metrics from 5000 nodes:

 DescriptionEntriesRAM per EntryTotal RAM